 The Dominican Sisters purchased a portion of the mission property in 1891 from the Archdiocese of San Francisco to care for orphans, educate day students and teach music lessons.
 After the 1906 Earthquake, the Sisters moved their Motherhouse home and headquarters to Mission San Jose in Fremont, CA.

 Like the first Ohlone peoples, this land continues to sustain the Sisters and those in our care.
-We are blessed its beauty and bounty.
+We are blessed by its beauty and bounty.

 Care for Creation